-Over the last several decades, the changes in the building code have pushed for more energy efficient buildings.
-The building stock data indicates that 11% of the current residential buildings in Norway were constructed using the code of 2007 (TEK07) and later codes for small residential buildings and code of 2010 (TEK10) and later codes for apartments.
+Over the last several decades, changes in the building code have pushed for more energy efficient buildings.
+The building stock data indicates that 11% of the current residential buildings in Norway were constructed using the code of 2010 (TEK10) and later codes.

-Combining the information on the calculated energy demand related to building code in Figure 3 and information on the residential building stock in Figure 15, the calculated average specific energy demand on the Norwegian residential building stock is 253 kWh/m2.
-Building codes TEK07(small residential buildings), TEK10 and TEK17 give an average specific energy demand for existing houses and apartments, weighted for actual stock, of 120 kWh/m2.
+Combining the information on the calculated energy demand related to building code in Figure 3 and information on the residential building stock in Figure 15, the calculated average specific energy demand on the Norwegian residential building stock is 251 kWh/m2.
+Building codes TEK10 and TEK17 give an average specific energy demand for existing houses and apartments, weighted for actual stock, of 116 kWh/m2.

-Hence, compared to the average residential building stock;

-building codes TEK07(small residential buildings), TEK10 and TEK17 give a calculated specific energy demand reduction of 52%
+Hence, compared to the average residential building stock, building codes TEK10 and TEK17 give a calculated specific energy demand reduction of 54%

-New or existing Norwegian residential buildings that comply with the Norwegian building code of 2007 (TEK07) and later codes for small residential buildings and code of 2010 (TEK10) and later codes for apartments are eligible for green bonds as all these buildings have significantly better energy standards and account for less than 15% of the residential building stock.
+New or existing Norwegian residential buildings that comply with the Norwegian building code of 2010 (TEK10) and later codes are eligible for green bonds as all these buildings have significantly better energy standards and account for less than 15% of the residential building stock.
 A two-year lag between implementation of a new building code and the buildings built under that code must be taken into account.
+The criterion has been tightened to only include TEK10 and TEK17.
+Small residental building constructed using the TEK07, that entered the portfolio before 31/12/2021, have been grandfathered as of this date.

-5.2 Criterion 2: Norwegian residential buildings with EPC-labels A, B or C
+5.2 Criterion 2: Norwegian residential buildings with EPC-labels A or B